pglengineer/MetaLabelLearning/Factor_Logic_Summary.md

 This document summarizes the logical definitions for the 9 major factor categories extracted from the project.

 ## 1. Fractional Differentiation
-**Core Concept**: Resolves the issue of memory loss caused by traditional differencing, preserving long-term memory while achieving stationarity.
+**Core Concept**: Core Concept: Resolves the issue of memory loss caused by traditional differencing, preserving long-term memory while achieving stationarity, while simultaneously accounting for the short-term returns and long-term memory of correlated assets.
 *   **Factors**:
     1.  **FracDiff_d0.5**: Fractional differentiation with order $d=0.5$.
     2.  **FracDiff_d0.75**: Fractional differentiation with order $d=0.75$.